SteaceP/coderage/README.md

 # Under active development

-## The live website is from an older version that was using Firebase as authentication and database
+## The website is now live, the basic is working but that's all